Business and Entrepreneurship

-Business and Entrepreneurship professor Jerry Brindisi went from performing in bands to managing them.
+Business and Entrepreneurship associate professor Jerry Brindisi went from performing in bands to managing them.

 “I’m a big fan of constant learning,” says Jerry Brindisi, associate professor of Business and Entrepreneurship.
 “It’s essential in the music industry.”